CREATING BP'S SPONSORSHIP OF THE

 2012 OLYMPIC GAMES

-In the summer of 2012, after two and half years of work, we launched a three month,
+In the summer of 2012, after two and a half years of work, we launched a three-month, fully integrated campaign to announce BP’s

-fully integrated campaign to announce BP’s Sponsorship of the London 2012 Olympic Games.
+sponsorship of the London 2012 Olympic Games.

-9 million visitors to London and 4 billion people around the world who watched the
+and 4 billion people worldwide who watched the 17 days of sport.

 REACHING THE AUDIENCE THROUGH DIGITAL